 Instructor(s) Weston, Cheryl Rosen

-1) demonstrate a thorough knowledge of the Rules of Law that govern each of the Course Topics: Subject Matter Jurisdiction, Personal Jurisdiction, Venue, Transfer, Forum Non Conviens, the Erie Doctrine, Joinder and Preclusion;
+1. demonstrate a thorough knowledge of the Rules of Law that govern each of the Course Topics: Marriage, Divorce, Property Division, Maintenance, Child Custody and Placement and Child Support

-2) demonstrate that you can apply legal principles and policies, whether found in case law, statute or rule, taking into account the facts presented; and that you can articulate a rationale for the choice of which device you would use, or court you would select;
+2. demonstrate that you can apply legal principles and policies, whether found in case law, statute or rule, taking into account the facts presented.

-3) demonstrate via in-class performance that you can identify the procedural issues presented in a case; that you know how the case was resolved, and can articulate the court’s reasoning as well as your own agreement or disagreement with the outcome;
+3. demonstrate via in-class performance that you can identify the issues presented in a case; that you know how the case was resolved, and can articulate the court’s reasoning as well as your own agreement or disagreement with the outcome;

-4) demonstrate an understanding that procedure is not simply the application of rules, but provides an opportunity to make choices that will enhance your ability to serve your clients while demonstrating competent and ethical representation to the Court.
+4. demonstrate an understanding that Family Law is not the application of fixed rules, but provides for the application of judicial discretion requiring a high level of advocacy, and an understanding of your client’s needs and objectives that will enhance your ability to serve your clients while demonstrating competent and ethical representation to the Court.